Help for the ASVAB Math Sections

 - Computerized test or CAT-ASVAB: In the CAT-ASVAB, the Mathematical Knowledge section includes 16 questions that you need to answer in a time span of 20 minutes.

-Note: Remember that both the sections in the CAT-ASVAB are adaptive; the level of difficulty of the questions changes with your response.
+Remember that both the sections in the CAT-ASVAB are adaptive; the level of difficulty of the questions changes with your response.
 You will encounter a variety of questions starting from the easy level to the difficult level.
-In order to acquaint yourself with this mode of testing, you need to get as much ASVAB Math help as you can.
+In order to acquaint yourself with this mode of testing, you need to practice as many Math problems as possible.
 The CAT-ASVAB is also flexible because you need not wait for everyone else to finish a section in order to move on to the next section.

-There are many guides available that provide ASVAB Math help.
+There are many guides available to help you prepare for the Math section.
 However, you need not buy every book that is available in order to secure high scores in the Math section.
-The following is an indicative list of the books that provide ASVAB Math Help:
+The following is an indicative list of the books that will prove to be useful:

 - Kaplan: Kaplan has an innovative approach to solving problems in Math.
 It is called the '3-step method' wherein you need to understand the question, guess the answer, and eliminate the incorrect answer thereafter.
 It also tells you what to expect for the Math sections in ASVAB.
 Such tips and test-taking techniques are not only helpful for the Math section but also for the other sections in ASVAB.

-Though there are few classroom options that provide ASVAB Math help, you can look up colleges near your area to find whether they offer ASVAB Math help.
-You can even search for tutors in your area who provide tutorials and ASVAB Math help.
-You do not require any complex training to achieve good scores in ASVAB Math.
+Though there are few classroom options that provide help with the Math section, you can look up colleges near your area to find whether they offer any preparatory classes.
+You can even search for tutors in your area who provide tutorials.
+However, you do not require any complex training to achieve good scores in ASVAB Math.
 You only need to reinforce the concepts learned at high school in order to do well in the ASVAB Math section.